-These are the motions involving 4th Amendment violations that we have detailed above.
-A Motion to Suppress evidence claims that evidence has been unlawfully seized and should therefore be excluded from evidence.
+As detailed above, a Motion to Suppress Evidence asserts that evidence has been unlawfully obtained and should therefore be excluded from being used against the defendant.
 The motion must clearly identify both the specific evidence the moving party is seeking to have suppressed, as well as the reason and legal justification for suppression.
-Motions to Suppress evidence often involve searches and seizures of houses, apartments, residences, vehicles, and vessels.
+Motions to Suppress Evidence often involve searches and seizures of houses, apartments, residences, vehicles, and vessels.
 They can also include searches of people themselves and even personal property like luggage, backpacks, and containers.

 In the landmark case Miranda v.
 Arizona, 384 U.S. 436 (1966), the United States Supreme Court ruled that before a defendant (who is in custody) may be interrogated by police, the defendant must be advised of the following: 1) They have the right to remain silent; 2) That anything they say can be used against them; 3) They have the right to have an attorney present during questioning; and 4) If they cannot afford an attorney, one will be provided at public expense.
 If these warnings are not administered properly, a motion to suppress properly filed and argued will exclude (or suppress) the statements.